-When "He Makes Me Uncomfortable" Is Actually About You
+When "He Makes Me Uncomfortable" Might Be About You

 Sarah has been on your team for three years.
 She's smart, technically sharp, and genuinely good at her job.
 But lately, she's been showing up to your one-on-ones visibly stressed, and today she finally said what's been bothering her.